 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Bhutan has ratified the Paris Agreement on the 19th September 2017.
 In its Nationally Determined Contribution (NDC), Bhutan aims to remain carbon neutral, building upon a commitment already made in 2010 (Royal Government of Bhutan, 2010).
 This means that Bhutan aims to maintain GHG emissions below the country’s total carbon sink from land use, land use change and forestry (LULUCF).
+See pledge section.